 You can't call your podcast something like “Masters of Scale” and not deliver something extraordinary.
 Founded by a master of scale himself, Reid Hoffman, cofounder of LinkedIn, this podcast brings it.
 With such heavy hitter business leaders like Bill Gates, Ariana Huffington, and Howard Schultz as guests, Masters of Scale is like an all star game of successful entrepreneurs.
 Reid makes it a point to balance out his cast of guests with a diverse range of viewpoints to keep things interesting.

-With so many takeaways in every episode about how to run a successful business, Masters of Scale should be a part of your podcast listening routine.
+With so many takeaways in every episode about how to run your own business, Masters of Scale should be a part of your podcast listening routine.

 For those who are fans of documentaries, the StartUp describes itself as “a show about what it’s really like to start a business.”